mo1977/Deploy-Hello-World-App-On-Kubernetes/README.md

 # maven-project

-Deploying maven project on Docker
+Deploying on kubernetes using ansible

 Tools Used: